 Targeted legal act/document Proposed recommendations with explanations of what changes or improvements should be done establish the method of application, calculation, and granting of compensation. • (8) The updating of information on the Emerald network territory, including changes to its boundaries or recognition that the territory has lost its status as an Emerald network site, shall be carried out in the manner set out in paragraph 1.
 (1)-(3)."
 Article 12 paragraph 4, the text shall be modified as follows: 'Law No 1538/1998 on the Network of State Protected Natural Areas" is replaced by the words " present Law ."
-Article 126 will be modified as follows: In paragraph 1, after the word "Emerald," the words "in accordance with their conservation objectives" will be added, and the words "conservation objectives of" will be deleted.
-In paragraph 2, after the word "Emerald" is inserted, the words "in accordance with their conservation objectives" and "conservation objectives of" will be deleted. • is supplemented with paragraph (2) with the following content: "(2)1 The policy and planning document or planned activity may be approved for development only if it is determined that it does not adversely affect the integrity of the site in question and, if necessary, after obtaining public opinion."
-In paragraph 3, the text "(1)" is replaced by "(2)."1 Law 1538/1998 on Article 1 will include the following content: state-protected natural areas network (Official Gazette of the Republic of Moldova 1998, No. 66-68 Art.
-"Art.1 This law regulates the system of protected areas, including those part of Emerald sites and related public relations, the legal bases for designation and establishing protected areas, changing boundaries, changing status, protection, management, and control."
-442) Article 3 is amended as follows: "Art.
+Article 12 will be modified as follows: In paragraph 1, after the word "Emerald," the words "in accordance with their conservation objectives" will be added, and the words "conservation objectives of" will be deleted.
+In paragraph 2, after the word "Emerald" is inserted, the words "in accordance with their conservation objectives" and "conservation objectives of" will be deleted. • is supplemented with paragraph (2) with the following content: "(2) The policy and planning document or planned activity may be approved for development only if it is determined that it does not adversely affect the integrity of the site in question and, if necessary, after obtaining public opinion."
+In paragraph 3, the text "(1)" is replaced by "(2)."1 Law 1538/1998 on Article 1 will include the following content: state-protected natural areas network (Official Gazette of the Republic of Moldova 1998, No. 66-68 Art. • "Art.1 This law regulates the system of protected areas, including those part of Emerald sites and related public relations, the legal bases for designation and establishing protected areas, changing boundaries, changing status, protection, management, and control."
+442) Article 3 is amended as follows: , • "Art.
 3 Protected areas shall be established to conserve the habitats and species for which the Emerald site has been designated to a favorable conservation status, including territorial complexes and objects of natural and cultural heritage, landscape and biodiversity, ensure the ecological balance of the landscape, the sustainable use, and restoration of natural resources, creating conditions for ecological tourism, scientific research and observation of the state of the environment, promoting territorial complexes and objects of natural and cultural heritage."
-Article 7 paragraph 3 will have the following content: "(3) Private land may also be included in the protected area estate.
+Article 7 paragraph 3 will have the following content: • "(3) Private land may also be included in the protected area estate.
 Owners or concessionaires of land from protected natural areas, whether privately owned or under concession, shall be compensated for compliance with the restrictive rules laid down in the management plan of the protected area concerned.
 The Government approves the modalities of application, calculation, and granting of these compensations."
 Article 98 should be repealed.
+Art.
+III. - (1) This Law shall enter into force one month after its publication in the Official Monitor of the Republic of Moldova.
+(2) The Government shall, within 6 months from the date of publication of this Law in the Official Monitor of the Republic of Moldova, bring its normative acts in conformity with it.